mbeddr/mps-platform-docs/src/doc/docs/aspects/generator.md

 ??? question "How can you make sure that a generator B can use the output of a generator A?"

-    1. Define priorities or a fixed genplan for $B$ (and maybe $A$)
+    1. Define priorities or a fixed generation plan for $B$ (and maybe $A$)
-    2. If you can't run / don't want to run both generators in the same “phase”, configure them to run one after each other.
+    2. If you can't run/don't want to run both generators in the same “phase”, configure them to run one after the other.

     Solution **1**: